Opening Date: 19-04-2021

 The Flinders International Research Scholarship (FIPRS) is a scholarship specifically intended to support international students that covers international tuition fees and also provides a stipend.

 The scholarship is tenable for up to three years for a Research Doctorate degree and up to two years for a Research Masters degree.
-Successful applicants are required to undertake full time study and must be commencing a research higher degree in Australia for the first time.
+Successful applicants are required to undertake full time study and must be commencing a higher degree by research in Australia for the first time.

-Applicants for the Australian Government Research Training Scholarship for international students will be automatically considered for the FIPRS.
+Applicants for the Australian Government Research Training Program Scholarship (AGRTPS) for international students will be automatically considered for the FIPRS.

 The FIPRS pays the international student tuition fees charged by Flinders University for a research higher degree.

 An FIPRS student who moves to Adelaide from overseas is eligible for an establishment allowance (after arrival at Flinders) of up to $1,485 to assist with relocation costs and airfares, provided receipts can be produced by the student.